 top of page

-An exhibition on creativity in ancient Egypt is the next huge show to open at the Young V&A. And like everything in the award-winning East London museum, it’s created specially for children and families.
+The newest, just-opened Young V&A exhibition is all about creativity in ancient Egypt.
+And like everything in the award-winning East London museum, it’s created specially for children and families.

-The more than 200 fascinating objects going on display will take young visitors on a journey through the ancient past to modern day, exploring how stories and images from Egypt continue to influence art, design and popular culture to this day.
+More than 200 fascinating objects are on display in Making Egypt, taking young visitors on a journey through the ancient past to modern day, and exploring how stories and images from Egypt continue to influence art, design and popular culture to this day.

-Ancient items — some up to 5,500 years old — will be shown alongside contemporary objects such as comics, games and films.
+Ancient items — some up to 5,500 years old — are shown alongside contemporary objects such as comics, games and films.
 These include Minecraft, LEGO and 1999’s The Mummy movie.

-The biggest draw for ancient Egypt lovers — of all ages — will, however, be the stunningly preserved centrepiece of a 3,000-year-old, 2m-tall coffin of an Egyptian princess thought to be worth millions of dollars.
+Yet the biggest draw for ancient Egypt lovers — of all ages — will be the stunningly preserved 3,000-year-old, 2m-tall coffin of an Egyptian princess thought to be worth millions of dollars.

 Egyptian sarcophagus lid with intricate patterns and a painted face wearing a blue headdress.
 Mysterious and ancient mood.